Bang Bang Salmon Air Fryer Recipe: Dinner in 15 Minutes!

 season your salmon with salt, pepper, and garlic powder

-1. Place the salmon into the preheated air fryer basket or rack (skin side facing down if you’re using skin-on), and cook for 5 minutes at 400°F on the air fry setting
+1. Place the salmon into the preheated air fryer basket or rack (skin side facing down if you’re using skin-on) in a single layer, and cook for 5 minutes at 400°F on the air fry setting

 place seasoned salmon strips in air fryer basket

-1. While the salmon is cooking, in a small bowl, combine the mayonnaise, sriracha, sweet chili sauce, and vinegar, and mix well to combine
+1. While the salmon is cooking, in a small bowl, combine the mayo, sriracha, sweet chili sauce, and vinegar, and mix well to combine

 mix up bang bang sauce in a separate bowl